reallem/UDP-pingpong-wireshark/README.md

 Each screenshot shows a different part of the project:
 - **server-log-drop.png**
-  Server dropping "pong" messages to simulate packet loss (positions 2, 3, 5).
+  Server dropping "pong" messages as part of the loss simulation (positions vary per run).
 - **wireshark-udp.png**
   Captured UDP traffic between client and server using Wireshark with filters.
 - **ping-comparison.png**